openharmony/docs/en/application-dev/reference/apis-basic-services-kit/errorcode-power.md

 **Error Message**

 Operation failed.
-System is shutting down.
+The system is shutting down.

 **Description**